cdapio/cdap/cdap-docs/developers-manual/source/pipelines/studio.rst

   :align: center
   :class: bordered-image

-  **CDAP Application Studio:** Creating a plugin template from the Stream source plugin
+  **CDAP Studio:** Creating a plugin template from the Stream source plugin

 Creating a Plugin Template
 --------------------------
 To create a plugin-template:

-- From within the CDAP Application Studio, hover your mouse over the plugin you would like to use for your template, such as the *Stream* source plugin.
+- From within the CDAP Studio, hover your mouse over the plugin you would like to use for your template, such as the *Stream* source plugin.

 - In the on-hover menu that appears, click the *+ Template* button.